KÜHL Stretch Voyagr Women’s Rain Jacket Review

 Thankfully, KÜHL’s Stretch Voyagr is refreshingly crinkle-free.
 The soft fabric feels more like a casual jacket than your typical rain gear.
 There’s no plasticky stiffness and it doesn’t announce your every move with loud rustling.

 It might sound like a small thing, but it makes a big difference.
-Whether I’m on a hike or strolling through town, this jacket blends in without that telltale rain jacket sound.
-And bonus—it doesn’t crinkle up after being stuffed in my backpack for hours.
+And bonus, it doesn’t crinkle up after being stuffed in my backpack for hours.

 Honestly, I didn’t even know a rain jacket could be this comfortable and quiet.
 It was such a nice surprise and now my standards for rain jackets are officially higher!